dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### Start With just a quick canvas element and drawing to the 2d context

 I order to use a canvas as a texture I will of course need a reference to a canvas element, and I will also want to have something drawn on the canvas element.
 One way to create a canvas element would be to use the document.createElement method in client side javaScript to create and return a new canvas element object.
 The resulting canvas element does not have to be appended to the hard coded HTML, I just need to have one to give to the Canvas Texture constructor to create a texture object.

 As for drawing to the canvas element I am going to need to get a reference to the [2d drawing context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) of the canvas element, and use the various methods of that context to draw to the canvas.
-Covering every little detail with this part of the process of creating canvas textures in threejs is naturally beyond the scope of this post, however I will cover a quick basic hello world type example here, and cover some more examples through the content of this post.
+Covering every little detail with this part of the process of creating canvas textures in threejs is naturally beyond the scope of this post.
+I have a [whole other collection of posts](/categories/three-js/) that have to do with just canvas elements alone, including a [canvas examples mega post](/2020/03/23/canvas-example/) in which I link to the many canvas examples that I have made thus far over the years.
+I will cover a quick basic hello world type example here, and cover some more examples in the rest of the content of this post.

 The width and height values should be a base 2 number such as 8, 16, 32 and so forth else you might get webGl errors in the console.
 Aside from that concern so far it seems like you can just create and draw to a simple plane old canvas element like normal with the various context methods as with any other canvas project.
 So say you just want to start out with something very simple, just use the canvas 2d drawing context to create a texture that is just a square.
 In which case I might get together something where I just create the canvas, get a reference to the context, set the size, then use the fill style property, stroke style property, fill rect method, and stroke rect method.